Conservation is a Human Solution.

 The experiment was based on applying this integrated mindset, requiring participants to work together to achieve a specific outcome.

 "The results were overwhelmingly positive".
 This evidence was a turning point.
-It permanently shifted our purpose: "We realized our work isn't about telling people to conserve; it's about empowering them to become the self-determined, courageous leaders who possess the tools to safeguard their own natural heritage and future."
+It permanently shifted our purpose: "We realized our work isn't about telling people to conserve; it's about empowering them to become the self-determined, courageous leaders who possess the tools to safeguard their own natural heritage and build a future where both the community and nature can thrive."

 We recognize that traditional forest restoration projects alone are not enough .
 We need both ecological expertise and local commitment.
 Our work strategically pairs technical conservation with empowerment programs that enable youth and communities to be the indispensable primary guardians of their forests.
 This shift from reliance on external support to local ownership is driven by the SEL principle of decision-making and the GCED value of local stewardship.